Pamblam/jSQL/plugins/jSQLMyAdmin/README.md

 # jSQLMyAdmin

-**jSQLMyAdmin is under development and not ready for use yet.
-Please Come back later.**
+v1.1

-jSQLMyAdmin is a UI development and debugging tool that is overlayed onto web pages that implement jSQL.
+jSQLMyAdmin is a UI development and debugging tool that is overlayed onto any web page.
 It is intended to be somewhat similar to mySQL's  phpMyAdmin.

 ## Userscript usage